lwig-wg/terminology/draft-bormann-lwig-7228bis.md

 Before we get to that, let's first distinguish two big rough groups of devices based on their CPU capabilities:

-* Microcontroller-class devices (ARM term: "M-class").
+* Microcontroller-class devices (sometimes called "M-class").
-  These often (but not always) include RAM and code storage on chip and limit their support for general-purpose operating systems, e.g., they do not have an MMU (memory management unit).
-They use most of their pins for interfaces to application hardware such as digital in/out (the latter often PWM-controllable), ADC/DACs, etc.  Where this hardware is specialized for an application, we may talk about "Systems on a Chip" (SOC).
+  These often (but not always) include RAM and code storage on chip and would struggle to support more powerful general-purpose operating systems, e.g., they do not have an MMU (memory management unit).
+They use most of their pins for interfaces to application hardware such as digital in/out (the latter often Pulse Width Modulation (PWM)-controllable), ADC/DACs (analog-to-digital and digital-to-analog converters), etc.
+  Where this hardware is specialized for an application, we may talk about "Systems on a Chip" (SOC).
 These devices often implement elaborate sleep modes to achieve microwatt- or at least milliwatt-level sustained power usage (Ps, see below).

-* General-purpose-class devices (ARM term: "A-class").
+* General-purpose-class devices (sometimes called "A-class").
 These usually have RAM and Flash storage on separate chips (not always separate packages), and offer support for general-purpose operating systems such as Linux, e.g. an MMU.
 Many of the pins on the CPU chip are dedicated to interfacing with RAM and other memory.
-Some general-purpose-class devices integrate some application hardware such as video controllers, these are often called "Systems on a Chip" (SOC).
+Some general-purpose-class devices integrate some application hardware such as video controllers, these are often also called "Systems on a Chip" (SOC).
 While these chips also include sleep modes, they are usually more on the watt side of sustained power usage (Ps).